SwingGuy1024/SidecarChallenge/README.md

 # Building

-The project is divided into two modules, Gen and Server.
-You can do `mvn clean install` in the main directory to build both packages.
+The project is divided into five modules, Gen, Common, Auth, Business, and Server.
+You can do `mvn clean install` in the main directory to build all packages.
 Or you can build each module separately.
+If you build separately, you should build them in three stages:

+Stage 1: Gen & Common

+Stage 2: Auth & Business

+Stage 3.
+Server.

 Either way, this will produce an executable jar file at `Server/target/Server-0.0.1-SNAPSHOT.jar`.

+## Notes on module structure:

+1. This project is small enough to need only two modules, one for generated code, the other for application code.
+But eventually the project will presumably benefit from breaking it up into separate modules.
+The current structure is an experiment on how that might be done.
+In particular, it was done this way to separate the RESTful services, in the Server module, from the business logic in the Business module.
+However, this is not meant to be the final word on how the project should be structured.
+I did it this way mainly to see what kind of issues arise from the separation of server from business logic.
+I did not expect, for example, that I would need to break the main class into two separate classes, OpenAPI2SpringBoot and ServerMaster, in order to make one of them accessible to unit tests while the other is the main class for launching the server.
+2. The Auth module is broken out into a separate module on the assumption that its code could be shared by multiple modules, all of which need to share authentication code.
 # Starting up

 Start Redis: